 - Stress and anxiety can raise blood pressure, leading to a greater risk of CHD.
 Stress can also lead to habits like overeating and smoking that in turn lead to a higher risk.

 Diagnostic tests to evaluate blood glucose, blood cholesterol, and blood pressure will help students assess a patient’s risk for heart disease and heart attack.
-Teach students the anatomy of a healthy heart with three-dimensional models.
-Enter the Heart Model Sweepstakes to win a seven-piece model from Pocket Nurse®.
+Teach students the anatomy of a healthy heart with three-dimensional models from Pocket Nurse®.